ixuz/iota-offline/README.md

 * Level 2 produces a medium signature (default by most wallets).
 * Level 3 produces a long signature.

+**Number of addresses :**
+Enter the number of addresses you wish to generate based upon the seed and security level.

 ### Step 2: iota-offline-bundle-signer.html ###

 ![bundle-signer.png](https://github.com/ixuz/iota-offline/blob/master/screenshots/bundle-signer.png)